timschneeb/DDCToolbox/README.md

 ### Debian
 Users of debian-based distros can use the DEB-packages that are attached on the [release page](https://github.com/ThePBone/DDCToolbox/releases).

+### Android
+There is an Android version of DDCToolbox with limited functionality available here: [ThePBone/DDCToolbox-Android](https://github.com/ThePBone/DDCToolbox-Android)

 ### Manually/Portable (Linux)
 #### Build from sources